amiralles/contest/README.md

 }
 ```

-* Keep in mind that these *special types* are meant to used for **global (assmebly level) configuration**.
-If you need _test level_ or _class level_ configuration, use the before/after callbacks instead.
-(As shown in the samples above).
+\* Keep in mind that these special types are meant for **global (assembly-level) configuration**.
+If you need _test level_ or _class level_ configuration,
+  use the before/after callbacks instead (as shown in the samples above).

-#### How to add class level initialization code
+#### How to add class-level initialization code
 Use this technique when you want a piece of code to run once (and only once) before any test within the class.
-*(We 've been trying different approaches for this particular feature but in the end, plain old constructors ended up being the best choice).
+*(We've been trying different approaches for this particular feature, but plain old constructors ended up being the best choice.)

 ```cs
 class FooTest {